Eibenjs/Discord.js-Move-Member/readme.md

 Easy to setup.

---> Enter your token inside a config.json.
+--> Enter your token inside a config.json

---> npm i.
+--> npm i

 --> node app.js